bajohn/serverlessconf2019/example/Queries.md

 Questions
 ---
+What is the street sweeping schedule for {x}?

 Where can I paid parking?

 - Query on `smo_code` "PS-9A" and then list the closest ones by intersection